fuelsoft/out-gauge-cluster/README.md

 ### My car has more than 8 total gears, but I still only see 8!

 This is a limitation of OutGauge, it uses a single byte to represent gear, with only one 1 at a time.
-Because it has only 8 bits, only 8 gears can be represented, anything higher than F6 or lower than R1 will be represented by the highest/lowest light, as appropriate. **Again, I can't fix this**
+Because it has only 8 bits, only 8 gears can be represented, anything higher than F6 or lower than R1 will be represented by the highest/lowest light, as appropriate. **Again, I can't fix this.**